WBTT, The Patterson Foundation present ‘Voices’ staged readings

 This special “WBTT Voices” offering is presented as part of The Patterson Foundation’s “Honoring & Onward” initiative, a celebration of the Foundation’s decade of impact through people, organizations, and communities while continuing to connect, learn, share, evolve, and strengthen their efforts to realize shared aspirations.

-Black abolitionist leader and former slave, Frederick Douglass, and the 16th president of the United States of America, Abraham Lincoln, clashed in their ideologies regarding race, politics and slavery.
+Black abolitionist leader and former slave, Frederick Douglass, and Abraham Lincoln, the 16th president of the United States, clashed in their ideologies regarding race, politics and slavery.

 Douglass, a true radical with a fiery spirit, believed in racial equality for everyone: he dedicated his life, writings and career to abolishing slavery everywhere.